scil/LaravelFly/readme.md

 clone👀 means LaravelFly has handled the Stale Reference problems in Laravel Official objects.

-## Mode Map SAFETY CHECKLIST on None-Base Items
+## Mode Map Safety Checklist on None-Base Items

 Objects here can boot on worker or not.If you boot some of them before any requests, this table is useful.